Table of Contents

 Glutamine– → NH4+ + ketoglutarate −

 One glutamine produces two NH4+ ions.
 Later, the metabolism of α-ketoglutarate also produces two bicarbonate ions.
-Ammonium ions go into the tubular lumen and bicarbonate ions exit the proximal tubule cells via a Na+, 3 HCO3 co-transporter.
-Cells of the thick ascending limb of the loop of Henle re-absorb the ammonium ions which later moves into the blood neutralizing the bicarbonate ion produced earlier in the proximal tubules.
-These ammonium ions are actually the sources of H+ ions, making the cells of collecting ducts a crucial place in the excretion of H+ in the form of NH4+ ions.
+Ammonium ions go into the tubular lumen, and bicarbonate ions exit the proximal tubule cells via a Na+/HCO3 cotransporter.
+Cells in the thick ascending limb of the loop of Henle reabsorb the ammonium ions which later move into the blood neutralizing the bicarbonate ions produced earlier in the proximal tubules.
+These ammonium ions are the source of H+ ions.
+Therefore, cells of the collecting ducts are an important place for the excretion of H+ in the form of NH4+ ions.

-Cells of collecting ducts secrete H+ ions and regenerate bicarbonate, which moves into the bloodstream and neutralizes the endogenous acid production.
-Renal buffers phosphate and ammonia buffer the H+ secreted.
-Ammonia is present in a higher concentration in the renal interstitium and, due to free permeability in the collecting ducts, it diffuses into the lumen and neutralizes the H+ ions responsible for the low urine pH; effectively buffering the pH.
+Cells of the collecting ducts secrete H+ ions and regenerate bicarbonate, which moves into the bloodstream and neutralizes the endogenous acid production.
+Renal phosphate and ammonia buffer the H+ secreted.
+Ammonia is present at a higher concentration in the renal interstitium.
+Due to free permeability in the collecting ducts, ammonia diffuses into the lumen and neutralizes the H+ ions responsible for the low urine pH effectively buffering the pH.

-Renal H+ ion excretion is regulated according to the body’s physiologic requirements.
-When more acid production occurs, ammonia production is also upregulated in the proximal tubules to serve as a buffer in the collecting ducts i.e. NH3 excretion may rise up to 10-folds over the baseline values.
+Renal H+ ion excretion is regulated according to the body’s physiological requirements.
+When more acid production occurs, ammonia production is also upregulated in the proximal tubules to serve as a buffer in the collecting ducts.
+NH3 excretion may rise to 10-fold over the baseline values.

 Extracellular pH: Regulator of Renal Acid Excretion

-In the case of alkalosis, bicarbonate resorption in the proximal tubule is decreased and bicarbonate is lost in the urine.
-In contrast, secretion into the lumen of H+ ions by the cells of collecting duct is reduced.
-As an end result, bicarbonate is lost in the urine and H+ ions move into the blood, compensating the body’s alkalosis and more ammonia is released.
+In the case of alkalosis, bicarbonate reabsorption in the proximal tubule is decreased, and bicarbonate is lost in the urine.
+In contrast, secretion of H+ ions into the lumen by the cells of the collecting duct is reduced.
+As an end result, bicarbonate is lost in the urine, and H+ ions move into the blood.
+Compensating for the body’s alkalosis more ammonia is released.

-In metabolic acidosis, the opposite phenomenon occurs where more bicarbonate is reabsorbed in tibules and more H+ is secreted by the collecting ducts resulting in more absorption of bicarbonates and more formation of ammonia buffers.
+In metabolic acidosis, the opposite phenomenon occurs where bicarbonate is reabsorbed in tubules, and H+ ions are secreted by the collecting ducts resulting in absorption of bicarbonates and formation of ammonia buffers.